xqwen/fastenloc/tutorial/README.md

 Recommended:

 + ``-total_variants``: specify the number of total SNPs interrogated in GWAS data.
-This option is highly important if GWAS input does not contain all SNPs interrogated (e.g., in some cases, only fine-mapped geomic regions are included). fastENLOC also assumes that all annotated eQTL SNPs from the eqTL annotation file are part of the GWAS analysis.
+This option is highly important if GWAS input does not contain all SNPs interrogated (e.g., in some cases, only fine-mapped gnomic regions are included). fastENLOC also assumes that all annotated eQTL SNPs from the eQTL annotation file are part of the GWAS analysis.

 Optional:

 + ``-s``: shrinkage parameter, similar to the shrinkage parameter used in ridge regression.
-It takes any non-negative value and shrinks the enrichment esitmate towards 0.
+It takes any non-negative value and shrinks the enrichment estimate towards 0.
 When it is set to 0, no shrinkage will be applied.
 A large value indicates strong shrinkage.
 The default value is set to 1.0.
 + ``-thread``: number of parallel threads for analysis.
 By default, a single thread is used
 + ``-prefix``: specify the prefix for the output files.